• Skip to main content

 A Highlight of Your Achievements:

-Review all your experiences and search for achievements in all of them – either in clubs, class, south or at the workplace.
-While highlighting, we would recommend you use verbs like organised, upgraded, enhanced, improved, expanded or increased to describe and show what you have achieved.
+Review all your experiences and search for achievements in all of them – either in clubs, class, south, or at the workplace.
+While highlighting, we would recommend you use verbs like organized, upgraded, enhanced, improved, expanded, or increased to describe and show what you have achieved.

 Now that you know the thing you need to put in your resume, let’s go on to learn how to create a quality high school student resume.